jl5197/BankBudgetAnalysis/README.md

 # BankBudgetAnalysis
-Drafting a Python script to analyze a bank's financial data
+Drafting a Python script to analyze a bank's financial data\
+At this point,